Jrogbaaa/The-Way/README.md

 - Includes custom parameters for optimal generation
 - Features the same professional UI as other models for a consistent experience
 - Includes enhanced form elements and loading states for better user feedback

+#### Bea Generator Model
+- Uses Replicate's custom model for generating realistic images of Bea
+- Model ID: `jrogbaaa/beagenerator:16f9ef38ac2f6644b738abf98d13a2cef25gD40a6ae5b8d8e3e99a941e1a39bf`
+- Includes custom parameters optimized for this model
+- Features the same consistent UI experience as other models
+- Provides a clean, user-friendly interface for generating images

 #### Standard Generations Model (SDXL)
 - Uses Replicate's public Stable Diffusion XL model